Health Savings Accounts

 - You can also make tax-free withdrawals to cover qualified medical expenses.

-- Ownership.
+- Fund Availability.
 Funds rollover in the account from year to year, just like an IRA.

 - Portability.
 You, not your employer, own the account so you can always keep your HSA.

 - Flexibility.
-You can use the funds in your HSA to pay for current and future medical expenses, including those not covered by your insurance.
+You can use the funds in your HSA to pay for current or future qualified and eligible medical expenses, including those not covered by your insurance.

 To contribute to a Health Savings Account you: must be covered under a High Deductible Health Plan (HDHP), may not be covered by any other health plan that is not a HDHP, may not be enrolled in Medicare, may not be a recent recipient of VA medical benefits and cannot be claimed as a dependent on another person's tax return.